The Role of the Glasgow Coma Scale in Assessing Brain Function

 Recognizing the Symptoms of Moderate to Severe Brain Injury

 Identifying the common symptoms of a traumatic injury is crucial for early intervention.
-The effects of a moderate to severe TBI can be both physical and cognitive, impacting a person’s ability to function normally.
+Head injuries, including moderate to severe traumatic brain injuries (TBI), can be both physical and cognitive in their effects.
+These injuries can significantly impair a person’s ability to perform daily activities and function normally.
+In cases of severe head injury, the risks of complications and long-term disability are much higher, requiring prompt and specialized management.

 Physical Symptoms